AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-record-views.md

 ---
 title: Manage record views
-description: You can display records in a table, timeline, or calendar view when using Adobe Workfront planning.
+description: You can display records in a table, timeline, or calendar view when using Adobe Workfront Planning.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog